AAFC-Bioinfo-AAC/snra-metagenomic-statistics-amrvf-ordc/docs/user-guide.md

 ## Metagenomic Read-Based Detection of Antimicrobial Resistance and Virulence Genes

 ### Summary

+Metagenomic reads are taxonomically characterized and analysed as well as Metagenome-assembled genomes.
+MAGS are also characterized for their antimicrobial resistance and virulence gene content.

 ### Data
 Trimmed (using Trimmomatic) metagenomic reads for each of the samples in compressed fastq format.
+Metadata that was collected related to the sample.

 ### Installation